muhammednawaf/Auditorium-Booking/README.md

   - Register, log in, and manage their profile.
   - Book auditoriums and view booking history.
   - Reset passwords via email verification (Nodemailer).
-- Super admins can manage (add, edit, delete) admin accounts and control system-level access.
+- Super admins can manage all admin accounts and monitor system activity.

 ---